RamiAwar/packr/README.md

 ### A solution?

 If we knew what parts of a package are needed in a project, then we could technically analyze the dependency graph and prune everything that isn’t needed before installing!
-Poetry allows 'extras' specification, which we can leverage here.

 Smaller environments means less installation time, faster CI/CD pipelines, happier developers, and less storage space needed for installed packages.